-Of the sampled encounters, 328 out of 377 encounters show sufficient IOARS documentation (87.0 percent).
-Figure 4 indicates the percent of encounters with IOARS documentation by encounter type and offers a comparison to previous reporting periods.
-When broken down by encounter type, traffic stops and field interviews both meet the required threshold of 85 percent for the current reporting period (January to June 2022).
-Officers sufficiently documented IOARS for 97.3 percent of traffic stops and 90.0 percent of field interviews.
-No-action encounters and citations/warnings did not meet the threshold (72.2 and 18.4 percent, respectively).
-Compared to previous reporting periods, traffic stops remained at about the same level of IOARS documentation.
-Field interviews and no-action encounters increased adherence to the IOARS standard.
+Of the sampled encounters, 329 out of 376 encounters show sufficient IOARS documentation (87.5 percent).
+Figure 4 indicates the percentage of encounters with IOARS documentation by encounter type and offers a comparison to previous reporting periods.
+When broken down by encounter type, traffic stops meet the required threshold of 85 percent for the current reporting period (July to December 2022).
+Officers sufficiently documented IOARS for all but two traffic stops in the sample (99.3 percent).
+While field interview documentation met the required threshold for the first time in two years for the last reporting period (January to June 2022), documentation of field interviews for the current reporting period fell just below the required threshold for IOARS documentation standards (82.7 percent).
+No-action encounters and citations/warnings did not meet the threshold (44.4 and 31.6 percent meeting the standard, respectively).
 It should be noted that there are very few no-action encounters, so any fluctuation in the number of that encounter type without proper IOARS documentation will greatly impact the percentage.